fzhaouf/scaDA/README.md

 | B3    | sample-58  | sample-47 |
 | B3    | \\         | sample-17 |
 | B3    | \\         | sample-19 |

-For demonstration purpose, we use MG cell type from “Sample-100” of controls and “Sample-43” of ADs.

 ``` r
 data("ADdata", package = "scaDA") # load AD dataset